NosebleedPlant/Minnie-Danmaku-Tool/docs/index.md

 ## Main:

 The main control class that acts as the glue between the user interface and the emitter.
+The emitter being used has been exported to the inspector so you can swap in one that you have customized if you so desire

 | Attribute     | Description |
 | ---               | --- |